Metropolis of Ephesus

 The Metropolis of Ephesus (Μητρόπολις Εφέσου) was an ecclesiastical territory (metropolis) of the Ecumenical Patriarchate of Constantinople in western Asia Minor, modern Turkey.
 Christianity was introduced already in the city of Ephesus in the 1st century AD by Paul the Apostle.
-The local Christian community comprised one of the seven churches of Asia mentioned at the Book of Revelation, written by John the Apostle.
-The metropolis remained active until 1922-1923.
+The local Christian community comprised one of the seven churches of Asia mentioned in the Book of Revelation.
+The metropolis remained active until 1922–1923.

 History

 Early Christianity

 There had been a Jewish community at Ephesus for over three hundred years when Paul the Apostle visited Ephesus around 53 AD.
 Paul set out on his third missionary journey in 54 AD.
 He spent three months teaching in a synagogue in an effort to bring the Jews to accept union with the gentiles in Christianity, but without success.
 For the next two years he stayed in Ephesus seeking to convert Hellenized Jews and gentiles, and appears to have made many converts.

-The Apostle John (4 BC - 100 AD) was traditionally said to have come to Ephesus during the period when Agrippa I (37-44) was suppressing the church of Jerusalem.
-There are records of John being arrested by the Emperor Domitian (reigned 81 -96 AD).
-He was released late in his life and returned to Ephesus, where it is thought that he wrote his Gospel.
-Tradition says that the Virgin Mary lived in Ephesus near to John.
+The Apostle John (4 BC - 100 AD) was traditionally said to have come to Ephesus during the period when Agrippa I (37–44) was suppressing the church of Jerusalem.
+There are records of John being arrested by the Emperor Domitian (reigned 81-96 AD).
+He was released late in his life and returned to Ephesus, where it is traditionally thought that he wrote his Gospel.
+Tradition also says that Mary the mother of Jesus lived in Ephesus near to John.
 Apollos, a Jew from Alexandria who was a disciple of John the Baptist, arrived in Ephesus and met with Aquila and Priscilla.

 Christian canon identifies the Epistle to the Ephesians as a letter to the church in Ephesus, and John mentions the church as one of the seven churches of Asia in the Book of Revelation.
 In Revelation (2:1–3), the church's perseverance, scrutiny toward alleged apostles and hatred of the Nicolatians are lauded, but the church is said to have "left its first love," to which Revelation calls on it to return.

 Based on these traditions, it is generally believed that the city hosted a significant Christian community already from the 1st and 2nd centuries.
-Ephesus associated with the life of several saints of that era, such as the Philip the Evangelist, brother of the Apostle Barnabas, Hermione, Aristobulus, Paul of Thebes, Adauctus and his daughter, Callisthene.
+Ephesus was associated with the lives of several saints of that era, such as the Philip the Evangelist, brother of the Apostle Barnabas, Hermione, Aristobulus, Paul of Thebes, Adauctus and his daughter, Callisthene.
 It is also thought that Mary Magdalene also lived there.
 Moreover, according to the Christian tradition, the first bishop of Ephesus was Apostle Timothy, student of the Apostle Paul.

 Until the 4th century AD, Christianity and Paganism co-existed in the city, but Christianity became the dominant religion in Ephesus in the course of time.
 This is mainly evident from the conversion of religious monuments, the increased use of Christian symbols, as well as the destruction of various pagan places of worship.
 The apostle John has his grave in Ephesus.